Courses Offered on Rotating Basis

 A workshop course in an area of creative writing not normally covered in ENGL-205 and 206.
 Topics will vary.
 Three hours per week.
 Four semester hours.
 (A.)

 ENGL/HIST-212.
-Bears Make History: Digital Entrepreneurship in the Archive & Online
+Bears Make History: U.S. Higher Education and Digital Entrepreneurship in the Archive and Online

 The morphology, syntax, and grammar of Standard American English and selected dialectal variants, along with an overview of earlier forms of the language.
 Required for students seeking certification to teach English.
 Three hours per week.
 Four semester hours.